cacheflowe/haxademic/src/com/haxademic/app/haxmapper/README.md

 * Kinect textures

 #### Cleanup
-* Break up content between the 2 nights
-* Tighten up the mapping modes of rects and triangles
 * Subdivide quads for less distortion
-* More cohesive color scheme??

-#### Testing!
-* Stress test with more triangles!!!!!
-Especially for audio-reactive waveform mesh

 #### Nice-to-have
 * Concave hull to draw around the outer edge and mask the interior